 2.9b Describe the effects that these differences may have on the biodiversity value of the woodland.

-2.10 Complete the woodland survey form for your Forest School site..
+2.10 Complete the woodland survey form for your Forest School site.

 2.11 Explain the importance of flora and fauna identification for the Forest School leader.